zio/zio-prelude/docs/functionalabstractions/index.md

 This is where ZIO Prelude can help.

 The way we're combining these maps actually follows a pattern.
-If a value is in either map we include it in the combined map and if a value appears in both maps we combine the keys.
+If a key is in a single map we include it in the combined map with its associated key and if a key is in both maps we include it in the combined map with the result of combining the values associated with that key.

 We might see that ourselves but it would be hard to generalize that logic in a way that is worth factoring out.
 How often are we going to combine maps like this and what exactly does it mean to combine the keys?